 The Four Corners region is part of the Colorado Plateau, an amazing geographic area characterized by deep canyons, snow-capped peaks, vast deserts, geological features sculpted from wind and water, and of course the Colorado River.
 These landscapes have drawn explorers, settlers, and visitors for thousands of years.

 The lush mountains of Colorado are home to alpine forests and meadows that support flora and fauna vastly different from the plants and animals of the arid deserts in other parts of the region.
-A large portion of the land in the Four Corners is home to numerous Native American Nations and archeological sites where Ancestral Pueblo peoples lived more than two thousand years ago.

 How to Get There